downtown peninsula

 Jim's Pizza Box in Milan

 Jim’s Pizza Box: This family-run shop has been a Milan favorite for nearly 40 years (a second location in Huron dates back to 1997), but Jim West was slinging pies long before that.
 West started working in pizza shops in eighth grade and struck out on his own when he was 21, using his mother’s recipes for pizza sauce, soups and other entrees.
-“I take a bow because it’s my place,” West says, “but the real heroes are my family.”
+“I take a bow because it’s my place,” West said, “but the real heroes are my family.”
 10 N. Main St., Milan 44846, 419/499-4166, facebook.com/jimspizzabox

 Yellow Springs' Little Art Theatre